 Christmas Market & Ice Rink at Champ de Mars

-Featuring some 100 stands peddling gifts, decorations and goods perfect for the Christmas season, in addition to an ice-skating rink and "snow village," the Christmas Market and Winter Village at Parc du Champ de Mars, at the foot of the Eiffel Tower, is an idyllic spot for feting the holiday season.
-It's also ideal for the kids, who'll find plenty to keep busy.
+Featuring some 100 stands peddling gifts, decorations, and goods perfect for the Christmas season, in addition to an ice-skating rink and "snow village," the Christmas Market and Winter Village at Parc du Champ de Mars, at the foot of the Eiffel Tower, is an idyllic spot for feting the holiday season.
+It's also ideal for the kids, who'll find plenty to keep busy in the holiday village.

 Christmas Market at Hotel de Ville/City Hall

 For the first time, a holiday-themed market is springing up outside Paris City Hall (there was traditionally an ice rink set up on the same square, but they've decided to discontinue it).
 Enjoy festive decorations, warming treats, toys, games and artisanal products, most of which originate in the Paris region.

 The City Hall Christmas Market is open from mid-December through the first week of January and is located at Parvis de l'Hotel in Paris' Fourth Arrondissement.
 You can get there by taking the Metro to the Hotel de Ville station.
 While you're there, head across the street to the BHV Department store to take in the sight of their elaborate, fairy-tale inspired holiday window displays.

 Christmas Market at Place Saint-Germain-des-Prés

 This market makes the picturesque St-Germain neighborhood even more inviting during the holiday season each year.
-Featuring a Christmas village complete with decorations, toys and delicious goodies pops up in front of the St-Germain church, the Marché de Noël de Saint-Germain-des-Prés is located just steps from the metro exit of the same name in the Sixth Arrondissement of Paris.
+Featuring a Christmas village complete with decorations, toys, and delicious goodies that pops up in front of the St-Germain church, the Marché de Noël de Saint-Germain-des-Prés is located just steps from the metro exit of the same name in the Sixth Arrondissement of Paris.